 "What I mean by set up is this: Had no one presented Joe with the opportunity to have Carole killed, he would never have done it.
 That, in my opinion, is entrapment, and I do not agree with entrapment, it’s un-American," Dial told Oxygen.com.

 Dial has worked to put his experience with Exotic and his park behind him, telling Oxygen.com he does not keep in touch with anyone from that period of his life — explaining he is now engaged to be married and wants to move past the "pain" of that time.

 "I have tried to move on, and I have been successful so far.
-I was given a new life and a second chance when I met my fiancé; I have no desire to bring any of that pain into my life," Dial told Oxygen.com.
+I was given a new life and a second chance when I met my fiancée; I have no desire to bring any of that pain into my life," Dial told Oxygen.com.

 He still lives in Oklahoma and doesn't currently work in politics, citing his experience with seeing Maldonado die as part of the reason he left the field.

 "I would hope that the spotlight on the big cat industry in America has opened the eyes of everyday people.
 Prior to working at a zoo, I had no idea there were more tigers in captivity than there are in the wild.
-People now have that information, I hope that the use of that information will lead to improvement in the efforts to protect these creature and their naturals habitats," Dial told Oxygen.com.
+People now have that information, I hope that the use of that information will lead to improvement in the efforts to protect these creatures and their natural habitats," Dial told Oxygen.com.